cobalthq/cobalt-api-docs/versions/v2/content/assets.md

 ### File Requirements

-- The file must be smaller than 10MB.
+- The file must be smaller than 10 MB.

 ### Response